 Actually the story behind that cross is really sad.

-In the 17th century priests and Japanese Christians who didn’t want to abandon their faith were killed by being thrown into the boiling water of “the hells” after the failed Shimabara Rebellion (that I already mentioned earlier in this article).
+In the 17th century priests and Japanese Christians who didn’t want to abandon their faith were killed by being thrown into the boiling water of “the hells” after the failed Shimabara Rebellion.

 And this doesn’t look very pleasant anymore.
 That’s not a hot spring temperature any of us would want to bathe in, right?

 At last we went to the Mt.
 Unzen Visitor Center.
 You’ll find information about the last eruption and its destructive power and effects on daily life as well as the unique flora and fauna that can be found.

 Although I visited in winter, it wasn’t cold enough to observe this beautiful phenomenon.

 Different seasons bring different colors.
 My guide told me that it’s especially beautiful in autumn with all the colorful leaves, so I guess that would be the best time to visit!